slrac03/kinova-ros-noetic-slrac/README.md

 catkin build
 ```

-Make sure to change the IP address to:
+Make sure to change the IP address to 192.168.1.X, knowing that the robot Addr is 192.168.1.10

 if done correctly:
 ```bash